How we’re reducing the time you’ll wait for treatment

 It has enabled us to keep surgical beds free for patients waiting for their planned care, instead of being used for emergency cases which has often been the case in the past.

-Our hub is one of just eight across the country to take part in a national accreditation scheme, which recognises high standards and a commitment to offer training.
+Our hub was one of the first across the country to be accredited as part of a national scheme which recognises high standards and a commitment to offer training.

-Members of the national accreditation team from NHS England visited our hub in February.
-A panel will now meet before official accreditation takes place in March.
-After this, it is hoped the scheme will be rolled out to surgical hubs across the country.
+Following a visit from members of NHS England's national accreditation team in February, a panel met before official accreditation was given in March.
+It is now hoped the scheme will be rolled out to surgical hubs across the country.

 Work has also begun on a £14m expansion of the hub, which will include two new theatres, allowing us to carry out at least 16 additional operations per day, as well as upgraded staff facilities, improved storage, and double the number of recovery beds.